CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/2-kitten-basket.md

 Public Kitten Claim opened on Nov 15, 2021.
 And it is closed now after all the unredeemed baskets were pulled back.

-### KittyVault Factions
+### KittyVault Fractions

 Not with this Kitten Basket.

-The Kittens will be able to redeem for [KittyVault](../../kittyvault/index.md) Factions in the future.
+The Kittens will be able to redeem for [KittyVault](../../kittyvault/index.md) Fractions in the future.

 ## Learn more